Dr Jonathan Taylor

 Researcher

-Jono Taylor is a Researcher within the Applied Health Research Unit working on the provision of high quality health and social care services.
-Jono has a BA in History (University of Cambridge), MPhil in MPhil in Social and Economic History (University of Cambridge), and a DPhil in Social and Economic History (University of Oxford).
+Jono Taylor is a researcher within the Applied Health Research Unit (AHRU) working on the provision of high quality health and social care services.

-Before joining the University of Oxford, Jono worked as a Senior Research Associate, based at the University of Bristol’s School for Policy Studies.
+Before joining the University of Oxford, Jono worked as a senior research associate, based at the University of Bristol’s School for Policy Studies.
 Jono was responsible for managing an NIHR-funded project which sought to improve the health and wellbeing outcomes of care leavers.

 Recent publications